 Just about everything I do has some kind of implication for my pedagogy.
 I am currently teaching Seminar in Composition (one of Pitt’s first-year composition courses) through this year’s staff syllabus, with Carl Wilson’s Let’s Talk About Love as a shared course text.
 I’m primarily working with this book, along with my students, as a case study into critical inquiry.
 You can witness/engage with my students blogging at https://scspring2015commonplaceblog.wordpress.com/ to see what we’re up to and get a sense of the course.

 Many thoughts begin here at the blog and go off to be better articulated elsewhere, particularly in poem and in my classroom(s)… here is for beginnings.
-Since starting my PhD studies in the fall of 2013 I have been woefully short on time for general blogging.
+Since starting my PhD studies in the fall of 2013 at the University of Pittsburgh I have been woefully short on time for general blogging because I’ve been happily working through substantial reading, thinking, and writing in my coursework.
 As such, things are a bit in transition here, as I’m moving the site from a primarily blog-feel to a website-with-blog-component-feel.
-A start at a teaching portfolio on this site is forthcoming.
+A start at a teaching portfolio on this site is forthcoming in early 2015.
 Revision, as always, is ongoing.